The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

 \subsection{Two segments}

-Now, we separate the volume into two segments and compose the segments from 'thin physical layers' (sheets) with different potentials (and concentrations).
-We consider the immediate environment of the neuron's membrane as adjacent parallel $(x,y)$ plates and find the electric field's $z$ component of those plates in the points as shown in Fig.~\ref{fig:Physics-PointCharge}.
-In classic electricity, the charge remains on the surface of the conducting layer, and the distribution is homogeneous (although the charge is concentrated on the surface and the electric field is zero inside the conducting layer), so the electric field contributions cancel each other.
-In electrolyte segments, (a tiny fraction of) the molecules decompose into the ionized state (dissociate), and the created ions interact with a bounding membrane using a not entirely understood mechanism~\cite{MembraneBindingDipole:2025}.
-The rest of the dipole molecules become polarized but do not dissociate, forming virtual charges that allow the electrolytes to contain electric fields.
-Although not explicitly stated, we consider electric double layers to be present near the membrane, and ions from the dispersion medium are adsorbed on the particle's surface, depending on the chemical properties of the medium.
+Now, we split the volume into two segments and compose them from 'thin physical layers' (sheets) with different potentials (and concentrations).
+We consider the immediate environment of the neuron's membrane as adjacent parallel $(x,y)$ plates and find the electrical field's $z$ component of those plates in the points as shown in Fig.~\ref{fig:Physics-PointCharge}.
+In classic electricity, the charge remains on the surface of the conducting layer, and the distribution is homogeneous (although the charge is concentrated on the surface and the electrical field is zero inside the conducting layer).
+Hence, the electrical field contributions cancel each other.
+In electrolyte segments, (a tiny fraction of) the molecules decompose into an ionized state (dissociate), and the created ions interact with a bounding membrane using a not entirely understood mechanism~\cite{MembraneBindingDipole:2025}.
+The rest of the dipole molecules become polarized but do not dissociate, forming virtual charges that allow the electrolytes to contain electrical fields.
+Although not explicitly stated, we assume that electrical double layers are present near the membrane, and ions from the dispersion medium are adsorbed onto the particle's surface, depending on the medium's chemical properties.

 Correspondingly, the theory non-equivocally explains the potential near the membrane surface; see the discussion and review in~\cite{SurfacePotential:1985}, mainly their Figure~1.
-That model considers a "symmetric" condenser, that is, both plates contain charges of the same sign.
+That model considers a symmetrical condenser, that is, both plates contain charges of the same sign.
 The Donnan function is a (discontinuous) step-like potential.
 Its continuous version introduces a mathematically smooth, non-physical function at the boundary of the charged layer.
 One must describe a physically discontinuous layer (electrolyte, ion layer on the membrane's surface, and isolating membrane) with a single continuous function and gradients (potential and concentration) with physical meaning.